VladimirLavr/frontend-pro-course-10.03.22/README.md

 This file could work with [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) plugin and with embedded into WebStorm/PHPStorm IDE's.
 Contains rules for editor, that fixs indentation size and type, line ending and other stuff.

 ## .gitignore
-Special file for git to aknowledge which files should not be processed via git.
+Special file for git to acknowledge which files should not be processed via git.

 ## README.md
-Also some sort of standard files in projects to present info on the repo page on GitHub.
+Also, some sort of standard files in projects to present info on the repo page on GitHub.